wesovilabs/templatizer/README.md

 ```
 ### Download executable files

+Visit the [releases](https://github.com/wesovilabs/templatizer/releases) to find the compilation that works for you.

 ### Build tempaltizer from the code

 After running the following commands you could find the binaries in the `dist` folder.